Homebuying Guide and Housing Support for Veterans

 • Veterans of Foreign Wars (VFW) — Unmet Needs Program: The VFW offers grants for military families facing financial difficulties.
 All the info you'll need to apply is neatly organized on the site's homepage.

-Find Your Local VA Center
+Connect With Your Local VA Center for Support

 Use the table below to find your state and city, and then find the address and phone number for your nearest VA.
 You can also use the search bar.
-The VA can offer you state-specific resources and guidance on the benefits you’re entitled to, including VA loans, rental assistance and more.
+The VA can offer state-specific resources and guidance on the benefits you're entitled to, including VA loans, rental assistance and more.

 State